Here are detailed instructions for exporting your InqScribe transcript to Final Cut Pro 7.

 If it's missing, re-link it by selecting Media->Media Source... from the menu, click the "Select File..." button, and select your media file.
 (We need the media file open in order to do the next step.
 If you don't have access to the media, you can skip Step 4).

-For instructions on saving a subtitled movie, see this page: http://docs.inqscribe.com/2.2/subtitling.html
+For instructions on saving a subtitled movie, see our User Guide: https://docs.inqscribe.com/2.2/index.html

 If you were able to generate the subtitled movie, your timecodes are probably fine and you can go on to step 5.